SchmidtDSE/plastics-prototype/README.md

 Usage
 --------------------------------------------------------------------------------
 There are multiple ways to interact with the tool.
+Note that many of these require `pt/index.json` rendered via `support/render_index.py`.

 ### In-browser
 The primary way to interact with the tool is through the browser.
 See https://global-plastics-tool.org/ for the publicly available hosted version.
 To host it yourself or run it on your own machine, see the instructions below.